Moore's Clinically Oriented Anatomy - Review

 If you want to diversify your learning methods and prevent boredom, Kenhub is your go-to platform.
 After all, learning anatomy is a marathon, so you need to remain excited for quite a long time to succeed.
 Here’s how Kenhub can help you to achieve this, and how it compares with ‘Moore's Clinically Oriented Anatomy’:

 Using Kenhub gives you more than one way to skin a cat and tackle anatomy.
 Through the integration of several teaching methods, you receive all the explanations and descriptions about your favourite anatomical structures.
 Are you tired of reading line, after line, after line?
 Simply select your desired video, hit ‘Play’ and absorb the information without ploughing through walls of text!
 Do you want to see a specific anatomical structure from multiple perspectives?
 Go and check out the atlas!
-Kenhub also has over 900 articles that you can use for further clarifications, and quizzes to really cement your knowledge.
+Kenhub also has over several hundred articles that you can use for further clarifications, and quizzes to really cement your knowledge.
 By the way, you receive everything in one go, automatically adapted to work on all portable devices - so what are you waiting for?!
 Go and try it out now!

 Moore's Clinically Oriented Anatomy vs. Essential Clinical Anatomy